TrainWeb.org Facebook Page

 Map: Ba 42 A 9 Topographic Maps

-It was MARC 16 doing the pushing, its color distorted by sun glare.
+It was MARC 16 doing the pushing.

 Covid Empty